 There’s edamame for protein and chewy texture, while sugar snap peas add fantastic crunch and their subtle sweetness is always welcome.
 And I’ve always loved peas and broccoli, really I do.

+It’s made with sesame oil, which lends an Asian-themed flair.
 Apple cider vinegar adds brightness, agave (or honey) balances the tartness, and ground ginger adds a gentle heat.

 I could never get sick of this salad.
 Or cookies.

 To make the green salad with edamame, you’ll need:

 To make the sesame ginger salad dressing, you’ll need:

 - Sesame oil